NIH-NCPI/NCPI-Whistler-Tutorial/docs/the_setup.md

 If you look carefully, you'll notice one more property that hasn't been discussed yet.
 The *key_columns* property that appears in all tables except the *subject*.
 This is only necessary if you decide you want to use some of the more advanced data-dictionary based Whistle code that Whistler can produce.
 That column instructs whister how which columns must be used to construct unique *keys* for the rows of data.
 For Sequencing, since a subject can have more than one file, we tell Whistler that each combination of *subject_id* AND *seq_filename* is necessary to be unique.

 Subject is easy, since it's key column happens to be the default, which we defined in the property, *id_colname*.
 As a result, we don't need to provide a *key_columns* property for that table.

+It is worth noting that discovery has 4 *key_columns*.
+This is because it isn't unique even with subject_id and sample_id.
+There is a subject with 3 different variants at different chrosome/position in this file, so we had to add those to the key columns as well.

 There is actually more that can be done with our dataset entries.
 For instance, if we want to merge one table inside another table's entries based on common key columns, you can have Whistler do that for you.
 Or, if you want to group entries of the same table together using a set of keys, Whistler can do that as well.
 These types of transformation can help simplify the whistle code and make compilation of resources faster.
 However, they not expected to be necessary too often.
 Read more about configuration [dataset entries](https://nih-ncpi.github.io/ncpi-whistler/#/ref/project_config?id=the-dataset-list-dataset).